 For example, on the island of Great Britain, there are about 60 million people.
 Transitioning over to nature-based economies might well transform the uplands positively, leading to an increase in nature derived economic activity, some of which will be more viable than others.
 Chief among these could be ecotourism in new emerging mountain forests.

 The island next door – where this author lives – Ireland, has about 10% Britain’s population and just under 30% the land area.
 Transitioning rural mountainous areas over to nature-based economies may work for some economic activities here, though thus far, monocultural spruce plantations has been the preferred (ecologically devastating) option.
 Nature based economies are also less likely to be as successful when it comes to ecotourism in Ireland – there are far fewer potential local tourists available.
-Unless, in this case, success is measured only in terms of economic activity and not environmental (especially climate change) impact.
+Unless, in this case, success is measured only in terms of economic activity derived from long distance visitors and not environmental (especially climate change) impact.

 Thinking about what these visitors will eat adds further complexity.
 Whale meat consumption increased rapidly in Iceland when tourists started arriving by plane in large numbers for the first time, as this is what the visitors thought gave them the quintessential local experience.
 (There are signs that it may be declining again due to campaigning).